-To configure the backups:
+In this scenario, configure the backups as follows:

-- 1. Create a ZDB to disk+tape backup specification for objects X and Y and schedule full backups on Sundays. - 2.
-Create a ZDB to tape backup specification for objects X and Y and schedule incremental backups on Tuesdays and Thursdays. - 3.
-Create a non-ZDB backup specification for objects X and Y and schedule incremental backups on Mondays, Wednesdays, and Fridays.
+- Create a ZDB to disk+tape backup specification and schedule full backups on Sundays and incremental backups on Tuesdays and Thursdays. - Create a ZDB to tape backup specification and schedule incremental backups on Mondays, Wednesdays, Fridays, and Saturdays.